What Are Lightroom Brushes and the Adjustment Brush in Lightroom?

 Here are how the various sliders will affect the specific area of your image when you apply them using the brush tool.
 You can use as many of these together as you like.

-Temp – adjusts the colour temperature to be cooler (blue) or warmer (yellow)
+Temp – adjusts the color temperature to be cooler (blue) or warmer (yellow)

-Tint – compensate for green or magenta colour casts by adding the opposite colour
+Tint – compensate for green or magenta color casts by adding the opposite colour

 Exposure – sets the brightness of the tones in a specific area of the image